Can a Notary Decline or Refuse to Provide Service?

 A helpful notary may receive a positive customer review from a thankful customer for providing good customer service.

-No Legal Advice: Any blog posts, comments or other information found here is not to be used or considered as legal advice.
+Disclaimer: No Legal Advice.
+Any blog posts, comments or other information found here is not to be used or considered as legal advice.
 Consult with a licensed, competent attorney for legal advice specific to your situation.